google/zetasql/docs/procedural-language.md

 + The handler will be invoked.
 + The stack trace will be set to the `RAISE` statement.

-If the `RAISE` statement is not contained within the `BEGIN` section of a `BEGIN...EXCEPTION` block, the `RAISE` statement will stop execution of the multi-statement query with the error message supplied.
+If the `RAISE` statement isn't contained within the `BEGIN` section of a `BEGIN...EXCEPTION` block, the `RAISE` statement stops execution of the multi-statement query with the error message supplied.

 ## `RETURN`